zakirullin/cognitive-load/README.md

 ![Smart Author](/img/smartauthorv2.png)

 We have enough complexity in the work that we do already, why add more on top of that?
-We should reduce any cognitive load beyond what is intrinsic to the work we do.
+We should reduce any cognitive load above and beyond what is intrinsic to the work we do.

 **Do not make the lives of future developers harder.**